Electric vs. combustion - are electric boat engines worthwhile?

 Of course, there are already a large number of lakes with driving bans in Germany and Austria.
 We personally are sure that driving bans and higher circulation will increase significantly in the future.
 With an electric motor, you are on the safe side here.
 Especially when you are thinking about buying a new boat engine, you should keep an eye on this, not an insignificant factor.

-Fiddling with flammable and explosive gasoline on board is no longer necessary.
-In our view, it is much more pleasant without gas can onboard.
+There is no need to handle highly flammable and explosive gasoline on board.
+From our point of view, it is much more pleasant without a gas can on board.

 8. Better efficiency and higher acceleration